-I never thought of myself as a perpetrator, after all, I had never hit my wife, but when I became educated, and realized there was no excuse for what I did.
-No amount of provocation, bad behavior from my partner, or simply myself having a bad day was reason to become abusive.
+I never thought of myself as a perpetrator, after all, I had never hit my wife, but when I became educated, I realized there was no excuse for what I did.
+No amount of provocation, bad behaviour from my partner, or simply myself having a bad day, was reason to become abusive.
 And so, after completing the course, life in general became much easier.

-Being passive/aggressive and bottling up my emotions of anger and frustration until something benign would see me explode...then damaging furniture and even going to the point where I attempted suicide, is now, thank God, a thing of my past.
+Being passive/aggressive, I was bottling up my emotions of anger and frustration, until something benign would see me explode, damaging furniture and even going to the point where I attempted suicide.
+All of this is now, thank God, a thing of my past.

-I now understand what triggers me and the warning signs leading up to those feelings.
-I learned how much power there is in not losing my cool, remaining in control of my temper even when I felt I was being provoked.
-In fact, it was this tactic I had fallen for too many times in the past, that gave me the confidence and determination to take it as far as I could.
-From work situations and anywhere a fair outcome was needed.
-I had learned to be assertive.
-Using these new skills to make my way through life, instead of bulldozing and demanding...me me me had gone, replaced by a much calmer and safer person for all to be around.
+I now have a better understanding of what triggers me and the warning signs leading up to those feelings.
+I learned how good it felt to not lose my cool.
+By remaining in control of my temper, even when I felt I was being provoked, was empowering indeed.
+In fact, it was this tactic I had fallen for too many times in the past, that gave me the confidence and determination to take these newfound skills as far as I could.
+From work situations or anywhere a fair outcome was required.
+I had learned to become assertive and was now making my way through life, instead of by bulldozing and demanding.
+The 'me me me' man of before was gone, replaced by a much calmer and safer person for all to be around.

-Unfortunately, the pain we cause can be catastrophic to those who are subjected to our abuse, and for some, they never really get over it.
-And although my marriage couldn't be saved, I was thankful not to be in the higher spectrum of abusers and my now ex-wife seems ok and the children, although estranged from me now for over three years, are doing well at school and from what I can gather, are happy and seem to have recovered.
+Unfortunately, the pain we have caused can be catastrophic to those who are subjected to our abuse, and for some, they never really get over it.
+Although my marriage couldn't be saved, I was thankful not to be in the higher spectrum of abusers.
+My now ex-wife seems ok, and the children, although estranged from me now for four years, are doing well at school, and from what I can gather, are happy and seem to have recovered.

-I very much regret the things I did, and even though there is this mentality of victim and purp, there are never any winners and only losers from domestic and family violence.
-Writing this was something I hoped might make a difference to someone in the future because we cannot change the past, only learn from it.
+I very much regret the things I did, and even though there is this mentality of one victim and one perpetrator, there are never any winners, and only losers from domestic and family violence.
+Writing this was something I hoped might make a difference to someone in the future because we cannot change the past, we can only learn from it.

-I lost so much because I was insecure and feared things that in the end, ironically, actually happened BECAUSE of the way I behaved, thought about, and treated my family.
+I lost so much because I was insecure and feared things that in the end, as ironic as it is, only happened BECAUSE of the way I behaved, thought, and treated my family.

 It has been brought to my attention that some of what I have said is victim bashing, and if true, I sincerely apologize, as this was not my intention.
 The problem, they said, is that I believe in most cases of domestic and family violence, there are things both people need to take responsibility for, but not that anyone deserved the abuse or asked for it.

 Abuse comes in many forms and is not an easy thing for anyone to deal with.
-Obviously, the victim should be the priority in care and safety, and there should be time allowed for them to build themselves up again, and as much as this stance I have taken (responsibility taken by both the victim and perpetrator) has infuriated some, it is actually important, in my opinion, for all concerned to accept responsibility for anything which could be seen in hindsight as regrettable or that they wished they could have done differently during the relationship in its entirety...so there is some remorse attached to the experience and not just blaming someone else, without any kind of responsibility taken.
+Obviously, the victim should be the priority in care and safety, and there should be time allowed for them to build themselves up again, and as much as this stance I have taken (responsibility taken by both the victim and perpetrator) has infuriated some, it is actually important, in my opinion, for all concerned to accept responsibility for anything which could be seen in hindsight, as regrettable, or that they wished they could have done differently during the relationship in its entirety.
+This is so there is some form of remorse attached to the experience, and not just blaming someone else, without any responsibility taken by the 'victim'.

 From my experience, and what happened in our family, I would never say my ex-wife deserved what I did because she certainly did not.
-But I will say she contributed to our problems...and I say that with absolute honesty.
+But, I can say she contributed to our problems, and I say that with absolute honesty.

 Can I say that without victims coming at me with the hate they have for the one who abused them, now directed at me or any man who would dare to suggest that nobody is innocent when relationships are torn apart by domestic and family violence, and the feelings that come when love is lost forever?

 Another theory may be possible...that remaining a victim is easier than becoming a survivor.
 Holding onto the hurt and damage because that is who they are, and to have to change everything...no longer having the abuser to pore hatred on for everything they did.
-Allowing them to continue to control, whether they live far away or even from the grave.
-Hanging onto the person they have become is not totally out of the question...the abuser gone, but the abuse and the damage they caused being the only thing that remains certain.
+Allowing the abuser to continue to control, no matter if they live far away, or even from the grave.
+Holding onto the person they have become is not totally out of the question...the abuser gone, but the abuse and the damage they caused being the only thing that remains certain.

-Obviously, she will be wary of any new person and be on the lookout for potential red flags, but so should anyone when dealing with an unknown.
-If she is determined and has the love and support of all who care, then it is up to her if she just accepts the damage and lives accordingly or does what most victims find the hardest, yet most important thing to do...forgive.
+Obviously, she should be wary of any new person, and be on the lookout for potential red flags, but so should anyone, no matter their past, when dealing with an unknown.
+If she is determined and has the love and support of all who care, then it is up to her if she just accepts the damage and lives accordingly, or does what most victims find the hardest, yet I feel is the most important thing to do...forgive him (the perpetrator).

-If we as a society want change, we need to tackle this problem before young boys have these tendencies ingrained upon their psyche.
-And one way to do this is to encourage all boys (needing the parents on board for it to have any chance) of a certain age, perhaps around thirteen to fourteen, to do a domestic violence course.
-Where they can see for themselves the effects of domestic violence and instead of glorifying and mimicking bad behavior, they may gain the tools required and learn to be assertive, instead of the problematic aggressive and passive/aggressive behaviors, which are so often the catalyst for acts of violence.
+If we, as a society, want change, we need to tackle this problem before young boys have these tendencies ingrained upon their psyche.
+One way to do this is to encourage all boys ( parents have to be on board for it to have any chance) of a certain age, perhaps around thirteen to fourteen, to do a domestic violence course.
+Where they can see for themselves the effects and instead of glorifying and mimicking bad behaviour, may gain the tools required and learn to be assertive, instead of the problematic aggressive and passive/aggressive behaviours which are so often the catalyst for acts of violence.

 We must all take responsibility...every man and every woman.
-Men, in particular, need to stand up and scream, instead of the murmur that now seems to be all that happens when violence infringes upon relationships.
-Parents should be actively encouraging their young sons to become better men and do whatever they can to prevent these boys from growing up and destroying their partner's, the kids involved, and their own lives.
+Men, in particular, need to stand up and voice their concerns, instead of a murmur that now seems to be all that happens when violence infringes upon relationships.
+Parents should be actively encouraging their young sons to become better men.
+To do whatever they can to prevent these boys from growing up and destroying their partner's, the kids involved, and their own lives.
 Society in general needs to change it's attitudes towards women and this issue, which is the root cause of domestic and family violence...instead of the knee jerk reactions, which do little to prevent the next tragedy from occurring.

-And finally, I understand this is a simplistic approach to a very complex issue, and I do not have all the answers to the many questions that need to be raised before we have any hope of ending this epidemic of domestic and family violence.
+And finally, I understand this is a simplistic approach to a very complex issue.
+I do not have all the answers to the many questions that need to be raised before we have any hope of ending this epidemic of domestic and family violence.